Postnl-Production/dynamodb-table-actions/README.md

-# dynamodb-actions
+# dynamodb-table-actions
-GitHub Action to support DynamoDB operations.
+GitHub Action to support DynamoDB operations on tables.

+NOTE This code is pre-alpha and the parameters and output is bound to change!

 ## Requirements
 This action assumes you to have AWS Credentials prepared in your workflow.